Hallelujah78/explosion-framer-motion/README.md

   <p align="left">The nice thing about using vector math, which I had never encountered before this project, is that we don't have to use confusing else-if blocks to handle all of the different possibilities for the direction we want our element to be translated.</p>
   <p align="left">In addition to using vector math, I decided it would be cool if, instead of animating colored circles or squares, we could animate an image.
 I basically chop up an image of a cat, obviously, using canvas and pass the data URL to each element.
 We also handle window resizing, device orientation change, and the user attempting to trigger a new animation while an animation is currently playing.</p>
+  <p align="left">Yet another refactor, I added TileHookClickRefactor, ContentRefactor, and useAnimateGridClickRefactor.
+The isAnimating state is moved out of the hook and placed in ContentRefactor.
+The click handler is also moved into ContentRefactor.</p>
   </section>
 </div>
 <h1 align="center">Could This Be Useful to You?</h1>